-Alternatives are grinding of wastes before introduction with liquid chemical disinfectant.
+Alternatives are grinding of wastes before introduction with a liquid chemical disinfectant.
 Grinding confirms sufficient subjection of chemical disinfectant to all parts of waste.
-That aids in easy disposal of residues.
-The resulting liquid is drained into sewers and solids are dumped into landfills.
+That aids in the easy disposal of residues.
+The resulting liquid is drained into sewers, and solids are dumped into landfills.

-Microwave technology can also disinfect wastes.
+Microwave technology can also disinfect waste.
 Wastes are first placed into a shredder.
-This wastes are mixed with water and internally heated that neutralizes present biologicals.
+These wastes are mixed with water and internally heated, which neutralizes present biologicals.
 Microwave units are controlled through computers.
-That ensures least parameters of infection and proper equipment function.
+That ensures the least parameters of infection and proper equipment function.
 90% of medical wastes can be autoclaved.

 This method involves waste sterilization by exposing waste to cobalt sources.
-Cobalt emits gamma rays that kill all the microbes in wastes.
+Cobalt emits gamma rays that kill all the microbes in waste.

-Commercial companies don’t use this technology due to high cobalt cost and operating cost.
-Some queries are on efficiency on proper disinfecting and radiating materials with rays.
+Commercial companies don’t use this technology due to high cobalt cost and operating costs.
+Some queries are on the efficiency of proper disinfecting and radiating materials with rays.
 It is not recommended for pathological wastes.

-This process involves heat waste at high temperature resulting in killing of microbes.
-These methods are advised for treating large amounts of liquid wastes.
+This process involves heat waste at high temperatures resulting in the killing of microbes.
+These methods are advised for treating large amounts of liquid waste.
 A chamber is preheated to an intense specific temperature at a specific amount of time and then released.

-Safe and effective management of biomedical waste is not only a lawful obligation but also a civil duty.
+Safe and effective management of biomedical waste is not only a lawful obligation but also a civic duty.
 Appropriate gathering and segregation of biomedical wastes are vital.
 The quantity of waste generated is also critical.
 Lesser quantity of biomedical waste signifies less burden on disposal work.
-That would be more money and labour saving and a more well structured waste disposal system.
+That would be more money and labor-saving and a more well-structured waste disposal system.

-We should step up effort to reduce the waste generation in day to day work in clinics and hospitals.
+We should step up efforts to reduce the waste generation in day-to-day work in clinics and hospitals.

-In my next blog i will be covering biomedical waste management problems and their solutions.
-If you want legal procedure in handling of biomedical waste you can see our blog Disposing Biomedical Waste: Authorities’ Guidelines
+In my next blog, I will be covering biomedical waste management problems and their solutions.
+If you want a legal procedure in the handling of biomedical waste, you can see our blog Disposing of Biomedical Waste: Authorities’ Guidelines

 The benefits of biomedical progress are obvious, clear and powerful.
 The hazards are much less appreciated.